jasmin-alvarez/Methods/README.md

 console.log(names); // (4) ["Aaron", "Luis", "John", "Jose"]

-Includes method is used to know either a particular element is present in the array or not and accordingly, it returns true or false i.e, if the element is present, then it returns true otherwise false.
+12)Includes method is used to know either a particular element is present in the array or not and accordingly, it returns true or false i.e, if the element is present, then it returns true otherwise false.
 Time Complexity:
 Example : O(1)
 Input : [1, 2, 3, 4, 5].includes(2);